mono/website/docs/advanced/runtime/docs/mono-error.md

 ## Design goals

 - Replace the majority of the adhoc error handling subsystems present today in the runtime.
-Each one is broken is a subtle way, has slightly different semantics and error conversion between them is spot, at best.
+Each one is broken in a subtle way, has slightly different semantics and error conversion between them is spot, at best.

 - Map well to the final destination of all runtime errors: managed exceptions.
 This includes being compatible with .net when it comes to the kind of exception produced by a given error condition.